PhD, History, University of Michigan, Ann Arbor, MI - 1994

 Research Interests

-My research interests have evolved over the course of my career, moving from industrialization and the gender divisions of labor in the Stalin-era Soviet Union, to pedagogical research on peer review practices and curriculum development, to my current work on the role of equity and utopianism in sustainability thinking.
+My research interests have evolved over the course of my career, covering topics such as gender divisions of labor during the Stalin-era industrialization drive, pedagogical research on peer review practices and curriculum development, the role of equity and utopianism in sustainability theory, and the impacts of generative AI on pedagogy in higher education.

 Focus Areas

-Curriculum development, sustainability education, sustainability, equity, sustainability theory, utopian thought, gender history, labor history, pedagogy, general education, electronic portfolios, active learning
+Curriculum development, sustainability education, sustainability, equity, sustainability theory, utopian thought, gender history, labor history, pedagogy, general education, electronic portfolios, active learning, artificial intelligence